 Pets produce dander (microscopic skin flakes that they shed), and the protein in it can cause severe allergic reactions for some people.

-Dander can cause allergic reactions for a long period and may indeed persist for many months after the pet has left the house.
+Dander can cause allergic reactions for a long period and may persist for many months after the pet has left the house.

 Cat dander is the most commonly inhaled allergen after house dust mite and pollen.
 Other types of pet, such as dogs, mice and guinea pigs, may similarly cause allergic reactions.